domRiddle/ASF/Setting-up.md

 - **[Configure ASF](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration)**.
 - Launch ASF by either using helper script or executing `dotnet /path/to/ArchiSteamFarm.dll` manually from your favourite shell.

-Helper scripts are located next to `ArchiSteamFarm.dll` binary, for example `ArchiSteamFarm.cmd` for Windows and `ArchiSteamFarm.sh` for Linux/OS X. You can use them if you don't want to execute `dotnet` command manually.
+Helper scripts (such as `ArchiSteamFarm.cmd` for Windows and `ArchiSteamFarm.sh` for Linux/OS X) are located next to `ArchiSteamFarm.dll` binary.
+You can use them if you don't want to execute `dotnet` command manually.

 ***